 Will My Bluetooth Headset Still Work?

-Yes, you’ll still be able to hear your music coming through your Bluetooth headset when you’re wearing earplugs.
+Yes, you’ll still be able to hear your music coming through your motorcycle Bluetooth headset when you’re wearing earplugs.
 Depending on the headset you’re using, the music might even come through more clearly.

 As previously mentioned, ear plugs are designed to reduce high frequency noises.
 They aren’t blocking out all the sounds, only the harmful ones.